Vibestrate

 • The run records the resolved Role per Step (resolvedRoleId, resolvedRoleLabel) in flow.json.

-• API: PATCH /api/crews/:crewId/roles/:roleId edits a Role’s profile / seats / permissions / label / skills; the role context (prompt) is read/written at /api/crews/:crewId/roles/:roleId/context.
+• PATCH /api/crews/:crewId/roles/:roleId edits a Role’s profile / seats / permissions / label / skills.
+The role context (prompt) is read and written at /api/crews/:crewId/roles/:roleId/context.